lighezan/memdocs/memdocs/configmgr/sum/deploy-use/office-365-dashboard.md

 The Office 365 Client Management dashboard starts displaying data as hardware inventory is reported.

+### Enable user policy on clients

+The Office inventory library scan will be triggered on the devices by a schedule for each user account.
+If the user policy is not enabled for a device the above scan will not take place.

+1. Enable user policy on clients, if it isn't yet enabled.
+For details, see [Enable user policy on clients](../../core/clients/deploy/about-client-settings.md#enable-user-policy-on-clients).
+2. In the Configuration Manager console, navigate to **Administration** > **Client Settings** > **Default Client Settings** or a custom Client Settings.
+3. On the **Home** tab, in the **Properties** group, click **Properties**.
+4. In the opened Client Settings, click **Client Policy**.
+5. Under **Enable user policy on clients** setting, choose **Yes**.
+6. Click **OK** to save your changes and close the Client Settings dialog box.

 ### Connectivity for the top-level site server

 *(Introduced in version 1906 as a prerequisite)*